ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems

-\textbf{Position of ActivFORMS in the current landscape.} The use of formal techniques in self-adaptive systems has gained increasing attention in recent years~\cite{Tamura2014,Lemos2017,Weyns:2016}.
+The use of formal techniques in self-adaptive systems has gained increasing attention in recent years~\cite{Tamura2014,Lemos2017,Weyns:2016}.
 We contrast ActivFORMS with existing work.
 First, existing work offers guarantees for adaptive systems based on the principle of correctness-by-construction.
 The focus is primarily on a correct transition of the managed system.
 ActivFORMS provides fine-grained guarantees for the correct behavior of the feedback loop with respect to a set of correctness properties by: (i) formal modeling and verification exploiting reusable design knowledge in the form of formal templates, and (ii) direct execution of the verified model using a trustworthy model execution engine.
 Second, existing work claims to offer guarantees for the adaptation goals of the adaptive system using resources intensive exhaustive verification techniques.
 ActivFORMS provides guarantees that adaptation options are selected that guide the system towards its adaptation goals and this selection is done in an efficient way by using runtime statistical verification.
 There is a tradeoff between accuracy and confidence on the one hand and the time required for verification on the other hand, but the approach allows to set this tradeoff as required.
 In our work, we complement the guarantees provided by verification at runtime to select adaptation options with evidence through validation to demonstrate that the system complies with its requirements.
 Third, while multiple researchers argue for the importance of uncertainty with respect to changing adaptation goals, little work exist in this area.
 ActivFORMS provides first-class basic support for changing the adaptation goals and the feedback loop on-the-fly relying on a trustworthy update infrastructure.
-Last but not least, existing work typically focuses on particular stages for providing guarantees of adaptive systems.
-ActivFORMS on the other hand, offers a methodological approach that spans the four main stages of adaptive systems, providing guarantees for the different aspects of these systems, subject to a set of assumptions.
+In summary, existing work typically focuses on particular stages of engineering self-adaptive systems.
+ActivFORMS on the other hand, offers a end-to-end approach that spans the four main stages of adaptive systems, providing guarantees for the different aspects of these systems, subject to a set of assumptions.